My main Flat Earth Post became, as I edited it multiple times, a bit hard to follow. So I'm making this to replace it.

 I also think there could very well be a literal solid enclosure at the edge of the Universe.
 But that Dome isn't the Firmament.

-Ecclesiastes is Solomon describing the World as it seems to be to say at the end that that is all wrong.
+Ecclesiastes is Solomon describing the World as it seems to be, to then say at the end that that is all wrong.
 Christians do believe there was something new under The Sun, the New Testament.
 When you build doctrine on statements from Ecclesiastes or Job's friends you will get people arguing there is no after life.
 Job's friends being wrong is also part of the point of that book.

 Everything else Flat Earthers use is just as valid to interpret poetically as the references to the Sun and Moon rising and setting.
 Which the modern Flat Earth movement takes literally no more then Globe believers do.